Mostly Asked Spring Boot Interview Questions | MNCs Choice

 • After the download of the project extracts this project into your system.

-• Open your IDE like eclipse or STS and import the downloaded and extracted project file using the import project option in IDE.
+• Open your IDE like eclipse, IntelliJ or STS and import the downloaded and extracted project file using the import project option in IDE.

 • After the import project will take some time to internal build and download the dependencies.